 The KOOS is a knee-specific patient-reported instrument.
 It is used to evaluate five domains: pain, symptoms, activity of daily living, sport and recreation, as well as the knee-related quality of life in patients with knee injuries who are at risk of OA developing (ACL, meniscus, or chondral) injury.
-It
+It consists of 42-item self- administered self-explanatory questionnaire.
+It is intended to monitor the short- and longterm consequences (i.e., OA) of these injuries.
+Figure 33 demonstrates the improvement in the average KOOS scores at 6 months, 1 year, 2 years and 5 years postoperatively across the 5 subscales.
+The quality of life subscale showed the highest increase in scores postoperatively and was the most sensitive to change in the patients' general health.

-Figure 33: Preoperative, 6 months, 1 year and 2 year postoperative KOOS scores for ACLR procedures
+Figure 33: Preoperative, 6 months, 1 year, 2 year and 5 years postoperative KOOS scores for ACLR procedures.